 Add the garlic for the last 2-3 minutes and fry it off.
 Add the tomato purée, the chilli “pâté”, the tinned tomatoes, the vodka (if you are using it) the remaining two teaspoons of sugar, and the dried chilli flakes and combine over a medium heat.

 In the meantime, boil the water for your rigatoni.
-Cook the rigatoni for 10-14 minutes until cooked but still al dente.
+Cook the rigatoni until al dente.
 Drain the water but keep a little back to thin the sauce out if it needs it.

 When you are nearly ready to serve, finally add the cream to the tomato sauce and stir through over a medium heat.
 Add a tablespoon or two of pasta water, and then stir the rigatoni through.
 Season with salt and pepper, and top with Parmesan if you like.